Reaction as UK PM Johnson moved to intensive care

 LONDON MAYOR SADIQ KHAN

-"Praying for the Prime Minister's swift recovery tonight. @GSTTnhs (Guy's and St Thomas' NHS) has some of the finest medical staff in the world, and he couldn't be in safer hands."
+"Praying for the Prime Minister's swift recovery tonight.
+Guy's and St Thomas' NHS has some of the finest medical staff in the world, and he couldn't be in safer hands."

 NICOLA STURGEON, SCOTLAND'S FIRST MINISTER